 If you are going to a friend or relative’s house, it goes without saying to check and see if it would be okay to bring your dog.
 Don’t get upset if they say no. Not everyone likes animals.
 I had a friend who disowned her parents for several years because they wouldn’t let her bring her dogs when she went to visit them.

 If at all possible, don’t let them put your dog in the cargo hold.
-Many pets are lost or die when put in the cargo hold.
+Some pets are lost or die when put in the cargo hold.
 It’s no place for your fur baby!

 One thing most of the airlines require and many hotels do too is a health certificate from your veterinarian within 10 days before traveling for your dog.

 So, that’s it.
-Have I forgot anything?
+Have I forgotten anything?
 Let me know in the comments.
-Also I’d love to know about your experience and tips for traveling with you dog so please share that in the comments too!
+Also, I’d love to know about your experience and tips for traveling with your dog so please share that in the comments too!